aaggj/MOCAP4ROS2-Project.github.io/getting_started/index.rst

     mocap4r2_ws$ ros2 run mocap4r2_robot_gt gt_program --ros-args -p robot_frame:=map

-Check in Rviz how a new frame, `base_footprint_gt` exists and is the real robot position.
+Check in Rviz how a new frame, `base_footprint_gt` exists and it is the real robot position.
 Move the robot and see how this TF track the robot position.

 Press the button "Stop" in MocapControl to stop the gazebo mocap.